 Carbon Credits are tradable certificates that can be bought and sold and are created anytime a company reduces its overall carbon emissions.
 When a carbon credit is created, the company can either sell it for profit or hang on to it.
 READ MORE: Carbon Credits Explained.

-8 Billion Trees – Ecological Offsets in the Amazon Rainforest
+1. 8 Billion Trees – Combating Deforestation in the Amazon Rainforest & Saving Animal Wildlife

-No matter how you choose to go green, you’re supporting climate-positive projects, animal sanctuaries, and ecosystem recovery in the areas that need it the most.
+Then, using your precisely calculated CO2 emissions, you can purchase the right individual carbon offsets.
+You can even get specific products like carbon offsets for flights or rental car carbon offsets.
+No matter which activity that you offset, you’re supporting climate-positive projects, animal sanctuaries, and ecosystem recovery in the areas that need it the most.

-Terrapass Review: Fighting Climate Change with Transparent, Verified Offsets
+2. Terrapass Review: Fighting Climate Change with Transparent, Climate Offsets

 Terrapass’s project catalog is truly impressive.
 At any given time, this company is funding around a dozen carbon projects all over the world.
 The Big Smile Wind Farm at Dempsey Ridge helps provide clean energy to American households, while their Methane Capture Project in Pennsylvania prevents harmful GHG emissions from entering the atmosphere.